dubiousjim/dcron/crond.markdown

 	(defaults to /var/spool/cronstamps)

 -m user@host
-:	where should cron output be directed? (defaults to local user)
+:	where should the output of cronjobs be directed? (defaults to local user)
 	Some mail handlers (like msmtp) can't route mail to local users.
 If that's what you're using, then you should supply a remote address using this switch.
 	Cron output for all users will be directed to that address.
 Alternatively, you could supply a different mail handler using the -M switch, to log or otherwise process the messages instead of mailing them.
 Alternatively, you could just direct the stdout and stderr of your cron jobs to /dev/null.

--M mailer
+-M mailhandler
-:	When cron jobs generate any stdout or stderr, it's formatted as a mail
+:	Any output that cronjobs print to stdout or stderr gets formatted as an email
-	message and piped to /usr/sbin/sendmail -t -oem -i.
-Attempts to mail cron output are also logged (regardless of whether they succeed).
-This switch permits the user to substitute a custom mail handler or script.
-It will be called with no arguments, and with the mail headers and cron output supplied to stdin.
-When a custom mail handler is supplied, mailing is no longer logged (have your mail handler do that if you want it).
-When cron jobs generate no stdout or stderr, nothing is sent to either sendmail or a custom mail handler.
+	and piped to `/usr/sbin/sendmail -t -oem -i`.
+Attempts to mail this are also logged.
+This switch permits the user to substitute a different mailhandler, or a script, for sendmail.
+That custom mailhandler is called with no arguments, and with the mail headers and cronjob output supplied to stdin.
+When a custom mailhandler is used, mailing is no longer logged (have your mailhandler do that if you want it).
+When cron jobs generate no stdout or stderr, nothing is sent to either sendmail or a custom mailhandler.

 -S
-:	log events to syslog, using syslog facility LOG_CRON and identity 'crond'.
-(This is the default behavior.)
+:	log events to syslog, using syslog facility LOG_CRON and identity 'crond' (this is the default behavior).

 -L file
 :	log to specified file instead of syslog.

 -l loglevel
-:	log events <= this level.
-The default is 'notice' (level 5).
+:	log events at the specified, or more important, loglevels.
+The default is
+	'notice'.
 Valid level names are as described in logger(1) and syslog(3): alert, crit, debug, emerg, err, error (deprecated synonym for err), info, notice, panic (deprecated synonym for emerg), warning, warn (deprecated synonym for warning).